A survey of diversity quantification in natural language processing: The why, what, where and how: Where diversity is measured

+\paragraph{Output data} System's output is measured for diversity.
+For instance, \citet{han-etal-2022-measuring} propose a semantic diversity measure of generated answers, which correlates better with human judgments on answer diversity.
+Elements are response instances, and categories semantic clusters.

+\paragraph{Evaluation} Different metrics/criteria are used to evaluate systems' outputs, for instance to reinforce their applicability.
+Elements are metrics/criteria and categories are groupings of these.
+This falls under diversity of processing (Sec.~\ref{sec:processing}) or meta-linguistic diversity (Sec.~\ref{sec:meta-ling}).
+For instance, \citet{yang-wan-2022-investigating} use multiple metrics drawn from multiple NLP tasks to evaluate summaries, while \citet{bhatia-shwartz-2023-gd} employ human evaluators from 5 different cultures to judge efficiency of inference models.

-\paragraph{In which stage(s) is diversity quantified?} For each of the 198 papers in which diversity is quantified, we identified the stage(s) in which the quantification of diversity occurs.
-192 papers fit the pipeline (some \textit{Opinion} and \textit{Language Technology} papers did not).
-Each pipeline stage in Figure~\ref{fig:pipeline-stages} gives the number of papers in which diversity is quantified in that stage (starred * numbers indicate papers in which quantification happens in two stages).
-As \textit{Generation} is the most frequent NLP area in our dataset, ``Output data'' is unsurprisingly the stage in which diversity is most often quantified (83 out of 197 papers): 46 of these are from the \textit{Generation} area, 9 from \textit{Dialogue}, 6 from \textit{Paraphrasing} and 5 from \textit{Machine translation}.
-The ``Data collection'' stage is also prominently featured, with 13 of the 39 papers belonging to the \textit{Corpus creation} area.
-In 10 papers, diversity is measured in two stages.
-For 4 papers, quantification happens at Input \& Output data; for 3, at System construction \& Output data; for 2, at Data collection \& Output data; and in 1, at Input data \& System construction.
+\paragraph{In which stage(s) is diversity quantified?} For each of the 188 papers in which diversity is quantified, we identified the stage(s) in which the quantification of diversity occurs.
+183 papers fit the pipeline (some survey or opinion papers do not).
+Figure~\ref{fig:pipeline-stages} gives, for each stage, the number of papers in which diversity is quantified in that stage (starred * if quantification happens in two stages). ``Output data'' is unsurprisingly the stage in which diversity is most often quantified (86 out of 188 papers): 21 of these are from \textit{Machine Learning}, 19 from \textit{Generation}, 13 from \textit{Dialogue}, 9 from \textit{NLP Applications} and 5 from \textit{Machine Translation}.
+The ``Data collection'' stage is also prominent, with 15 of the 27 papers belonging to the \emph{Resources and Evaluation} area.
+In 9 papers, diversity is measured in two stages: for 4 papers, at Input data \& Output data; for 3, at System construction \& Output data; for 1, at Data collection \& Output data; and in another 1, at Input data \& System construction.